Introducing the Hotel

 The beauty of its natural surroundings is one of the cornerstones of the Real Abadia Congress & SPA Hotel.

 The wide greens feature a wealth of indigenous plants and trees lining trails and paths.
-Amidst this, lie an organic vegetable patch, an orchard, a fragrant garden and a Zen space.
+In the midst of this, there is an organic vegetable garden, an orchard, a scented garden, kids zone and relax spot.

 A relic from the monastic period can be admired in its recently restored glory: a water wheel.